 Although she often fights with her own hesitation to her daughter, she shows the quality of a capable mother with fascinating survival skills.
 Yet, djinn isn’t the only nightmare she’s been trapped into.
 There’s one moment when Shideh, out of her eagerness to survive, she bursts out the apartment with her daughter, thinking that she’s safe.
 But, she’s forgotten something essential; she forgets to cover his head in public, and that’s worth a punishment for her.
 As I mentioned previously, as woman in the 1980s Iran, Shideh and many other women are susceptible of any possible nightmare, and djinn might only be a beginning of it all.

 Under the Shadow, with its slow pace, takes its time to build an atmospheric horror without ever explicitly shows the look of the entity.
 What makes it harrowing is, the entity isn’t a projection of the protagonist’s psychological circumstance.
 It is as real as the repression that Shideh experienced as a woman in a conflicting place.
 She’s been expelled from med-school due to her affiliation in political movement and she’s underestimated by society because of her role as a wife and mother.
 The entity of terror is also as vivid as the fundamental law, which limits woman’s choice and movement.

-As much as Anvari’s clever narrative is socia-political heavy as well as domestic, it makes a beautiful horror without forcing the apparition to appear on-screen.
+As much as Anvari’s clever narrative is socio-political heavy as well as domestic, it makes a beautiful horror without forcing the apparition to appear on-screen.
 In the end, people are afraid of what they don’t understand, right?
 What if they don’t understand the poltergeist, the paranormal activity and… society?
-Will they be fear?
+Will they be afraid?